What the Robot Saw

 what-the-robot-saw.com

-‘What the Robot Saw’ is live, continuously-generated, robot film, curated, analyzed and edited using computer vision, neural networks, and contrarian search algorithms.
-It’s a Sunday drive through the awkward intersections of performance, surveillance, voyeurism, and robots — in the age of the talking head.
-The Robot catches glimpses of some of the least viewed recent videos on YouTube, featuring first person narratives by some of the people commercial ranking algorithms conceal.
+‘What the Robot Saw’ is a live, continuously-generated, robot film, curated, analyzed and edited using contrarian search algorithms, computer vision, and neural-network-based image and sound classification.
+Reversing the conventional logic of social media algorithms, The Robot catches glimpses of some of the least viewed and subscribed recent videos on YouTube, featuring first person narratives by some of the people commercial algorithms conceal.

 ^^^Please turn on the sound.^^^… ‘What the Robot Saw’ is intended for fullscreen viewing if you can…